October 16

 3. Let One Value Be Seen

 Pick a value that matters to you—like curiosity, compassion, or integrity.
 Then, before the week ends, tell someone a short story that shows why that value matters to you.
-Personal stories spark emotional resonance and trust.
+Personal stories spark emotional resonance and reflect trust based leadership, the essence of authentic leadership.

 Example: “Curiosity has always been my anchor—it’s what got me through a tough time in college when I had no idea what was next.”